clemsos/writings/_quora/2012-05-07-How-does-Chinese-philosophy-influence-you.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How does Chinese philosophy influence you? - Quora
+    How does Chinese philosophy influence you? -
+    Quora
 ---